unhcr-americas/LAPOP-SMA/README.md

 The scripts from those various repository were re-organized in an R package in order to ease analysis reproducibility.

+This package also aims at building capacity of humanitarian data analyst in operations

 ## Key Research question

 * What influence the perception of being forcibly displaced